-Applying this methodology, we then access bilateral trade data for 160 World Trade Organization (WTO) member countries from 1996-2015, incorporating over 58 million pairs of trade observations at the HS 4-digit level.
-For 2015, we find Togo to be the largest overall trade misreporting country, followed by Antigua and Barbuda, Panama, and Afghanistan, whereas Canada emerges as the least misreporting country.
+Applying this methodology, we then access bilateral trade data for up to 160 World Trade Organization (WTO) member countries from 1996-2015, incorporating over 58 million pairs of trade observations at the HS 4-digit level.
+For 2015, we find Togo to be the largest overall misreporter, followed by Antigua and Barbuda, Panama, and Afghanistan, whereas Canada emerges as the least misreporting country.
 In general, high-income OECD countries misreport the least, whereas low-income countries misreport relatively more over the entire sample period.
-However, and perhaps somewhat surprisingly, high-income non-OECD countries are the second highest export-misreporting country group, including Kuwait, Saudi Arabia, and the United Arab Emirates.
+However, and perhaps somewhat surprisingly, high-income non-OECD countries are the second highest exportmisreporting country group, including Kuwait, Saudi Arabia, and the United Arab Emirates.
 These nations rely heavily on exporting oil and other natural resources, which could explain their large degree of misreporting as a tool of illicit cross-border capital movement.
 These findings are also commensurate with the regional average, placing the Middle East and North Africa as the top export misreporting region.
-Finally, North America remains the least misreporting region, both in terms of exports and imports, while Sub-Saharan Africa emerges as the largest import misreporting region.
+Finally, North America remains the least misreporting region, both concerning exports and imports, while Sub-Saharan Africa emerges as the largest import misreporting region.
+Our findings are consistent when (i) employing alternative conversions from cost-insurance-and-freight (CIF) values to free-on-board (FOB) terms, (ii) addressing the role of entrepôt trade, and (iii) constraining our analysis to a more homogeneous group of countries with high-income OECD nations only.

-As one particular case study of our indices, we then turn to the example of China, concluding the country's average export misreporting index to be around 40 percent higher than that of OECD countries.
+As one particular case study of our indices, we then turn to China.
+We find that China's average export misreporting index to be around 40 per cent higher than that of OECD countries.
 However, that is not consistent across all types of misreporting: China's average import misreporting is comparable to the OECD average throughout the 1996-2015 period.
-Further, China's imports are dominated by over-reporting, while our results suggest that exports are largely under-reported.
+Further, China's imports are dominated by over-reporting, while Chinese exports appear largely under-reported.
 Interestingly, however, these trends are reversed in recent years.
 Chinese overall trade misreporting started to decline significantly right before 2001 - the year when the country joined the WTO.
-Quite possibly, this could reflect the transparency and gradual liberalization requirements the country had to comply with for its accession into the multilateral trading system.
-In addition, our indices suggest that possible illicit capital flight outflows through import over-reporting and export under-reporting declined over the years, corresponding to China's gradual relaxation of its capital outflow control regimes.
-However, possible inflows of 'hot money' through export over-reporting may have increased during this period.
+Quite possibly, this could reflect the transparency and gradual liberalisation requirements the country had to comply with for its accession into the multilateral trading system.
+Furthermore, our indices suggest that possible illicit capital outflows through import over-reporting and export under-reporting declined over the years, corresponding to China's gradual relaxation of its capital outflow control regimes.
+However, possible inflows of 'hot money' through export over-reporting may have increased in recent years.